kjerk/CVPR2020-Code-English/README.md

 # CVPR2020 Papers and Accompanying Code

 Forked from [ECCV2020-Code](https://github.com/amusi/ECCV2020-Code) to add additions and add some english translation.
+*Huge credit to [amusi](https://github.com/amusi)* for the original work and all contributors, this repo is just to make it faster for myself and maybe some others to look at.

 This repo contains categorized links to [CVPR 2020](https://openaccess.thecvf.com/CVPR2020) papers, and accomnapying code repos if they are available.